Dazhi building collapse: Developer compensation

-Impact of the Incident
+Impact of the incident

 KingTai Construction

 KingTai acknowledged that its construction caused the damage and pledged to take responsibility.
 Its stock price dropped two consecutive days to limit-down: from NT$X to NT$13.35 on September 8, and further to NT$12.05 on September 11, before rebounding to a high of NT$12.85 on the 12th.
 On September 25, KingTai announced via its fully owned subsidiaries that the board had approved the sale of the “KingTai Zhongxiao” building.
 Though the company did not specify the reason, the media speculated the sale was connected to the financial strain from the collapse.
 On October 4, the company disclosed the sale of the building for NT$12.5 billion to a “Mr. Li”—later revealed to be builder Li Cheng‑jin of Taoyuan.

-Public and Political Response
+Public and political response

 Several local politicians—councillors Chen Yi‑jun and Wang Shih‑chien, and legislator Kao Chia‑yu—paid close attention to the collapse and municipal response.
 On September 8, Wang Shih‑chien filed a complaint with Taipei prosecutors accusing KingTai of public endangerment.
 On September 11, he added a complaint accusing the chairman of attempted manslaughter.
 On September 9, legislator Wang Hung‑wei, candidate Luo Chi‑chiang, and councillor You Shu‑hui filed with prosecutors accusing KingTai of violating building regulations, and Luo organized a legal team to represent evacuees.

-Political Contributions Controversy
+Political contributions controversy

 Post-incident scrutiny revealed that KingTai had donated to political figures since September 2022.
-According to records, 12 Taipei city councillors received donations, including nine from the KMT and three from the DPP.
+According to records, 12 Taipei City Councillors received donations, including nine from the KMT and three from the DPP.
 The largest donation was NT$300,000 split over two payments to KMT’s Wang Hung‑wei during a legislative by-election and the 2022 council election.
 Since the accident occurred in Wang’s district, some DPP politicians questioned her ties to the developer.
 She stated her oversight was unaffected by donations and accused the DPP of politicizing the tragedy.
 She also claimed donations came from a former media senior in KingTai’s name and denied any relationship with the company’s executives—a statement later questioned under Taiwan’s Political Donations Act for possible name-lending of donations.
 On September 11, candidate Wu Cheng reported the matter to the Control Yuan.